 Board Of Directors :

 Patricia M Kerrigan, PhD is the Founder of Foundation ThinkAgain.
-With an extensive background in special education, she is currently the cognitive late-effects specialist for the division of Pediatric Hematology/Oncology and Pediatric Neurosurgery at UCLA Mattel Children's Hospital.
+With an extensive background in educational psychology, she is currently the cognitive late-effects specialist for the division of Pediatric Hematology/Oncology and Pediatric Neurosurgery at UCLA Mattel Children's Hospital.
 Dr. Kerrigan served as a special education teacher for pediatric psychiatric in-patients at Children's Memorial Hospital in Chicago, and also at the Neuropsychiatric Institute and Hospital at UCLA.
 She earned her Masters degree in School Administration/Special Education at National-Louis University in Evanston, Illinois, and her Doctorate in Special Education at UCLA.
 Her primary interest is in the developmental effects of acquired brain injury on the ability to learn.
 She counsels children as they go through cancer and brain tumor treatment, continually monitors their cognitive, academic and social functioning, and helps them to successfully re-integrate back into school following treatment.
 Through her work at UCLA, she discovered that her patients were suffering newly acquired cognitive deficits following treatment.
 Services in schools were limited in their ability to address and remediate these disorders, and medical insurance coverage was limited if available at all.
 She created Foundation ThinkAgain to fill this gap in services.
 These children are now getting the therapies they need, truly celebrating their survivorship, and returning to school better prepared for learning.

 Leigh Ann Raines, is the Senior Executive Director of Marketing & Special Events at UCLA.
 Among her responsibilities, she supports fund-raising efforts including planned and major gifts and capital campaigns.
 She has supported the non-profit organization Art Aids Art based in Altadena whose mission is to promote education and sustainable economic development through the arts.
 Most recently she adopted a rescue dog from Lange Foundation and has become an advocate for placing these animals in loving homes.
 As a former public school teacher, Leigh Ann has a passion for ensuring all children have an opportunity to learn and 'think again.'
 Prior to UCLA, she worked for Disney and Sara Lee.
 Leigh Ann earned a B.S. in Spanish Education from Appalachian State University and an MBA from the University of North Carolina at Chapel Hill.
 She lives in Brentwood with her dog named Gracie Jo.